Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 * This is done by setting a culture free of danger from each other.
 Which is achieved by giving people a sense of belonging
 * Offer them a culture based on a clear set of human values and beliefs, along with the power to make decisions.
 Offer them trust and empathy
 * Letting someone into an organization is like adopting a child
-* Leaders should set the standard of entry to the circle of safety, and assess people based on whether their views and chracter will fit the group
+* Leaders should set the standard of entry to the circle of safety, and assess people based on whether their views and character will fit the group
 * The benefits of the team should extend to everyone in that team, no matter what position they hold
 * When the circle of safety is working they will feel valued by their colleagues and feel cared for by our superiors.
 * The ultimate question "How safe do you feel where you work?"

 ----------

 ## It's All About the Group
-* Always protect your own, there will be internal disagreements,but when outside attacks come, you rally together
+* Always protect your own, there will be internal disagreements, but when outside attacks come, you rally together

 ---------